 Gender dysphoria is a biological condition and, as such, must be treated and researched with the same cogency and respect for evidence as any other scientific endeavour

-Increasing the opacity of the subject further is the fact that there are different types of gender dysphoria, which is not something most people know and is definitely not something that activists point out.
-I do not propose to canvas these presently (you can refer to this excellent blog by Michael Bailey, Ph.D. for a full dissection), but the fact that there is significant variation in the types of gender dysphoria that occur should give you pause if only for the reason that they can and should be treated differently.
+Increasing the opacity of the subject further is the fact that there are different types of gender dysphoria, which is not something most people know and is not something that activists point out.
+I do not propose to canvas these presently (you can refer to this excellent blog by Michael Bailey, Ph.D. for a full dissection).
+Still, the fact that there is significant variation in the types of gender dysphoria that occur should give you pause if only for the reason that they can and should be treated differently.